Any change, even a change for the better, is always accompanied by drawbacks and discomfort. – Arnold Bennett

 The one thing you can be sure of is that your life will change.
 Even though you might not know what kind of unexpected changes life may bring your way, you can, however, learn to manage unexpected change much more effectively.
 Here is a three-step process that will shed some light on this area:

 Step 1: Prepare Yourself

 This is a “preparation stage”, where you mentally and physically prepare yourself for what’s to come.

 Your first step is to be mentally prepared for possible unexpected change that may suddenly appear in your life.
-This requires that you develop and continuously cultivate courage, curiosity, optimism, gratitude and creativity.
+This requires that you develop and continuously cultivate courage, curiosity, optimism, gratitude, and creativity.
 All of these habits-of-mind will provide you with the flexibility and strength you need when faced with unexpected circumstances.
-For instance courage will provide you with the strength to move beyond your fears, curiosity will force you to ask insightful questions, optimism will keep you motivated and moving forward, gratitude will help you to appreciate what you now have, and creativity will allow you to solve those difficult unexpected problems that life will throw your way.
+For instance, courage will provide you with the strength to move beyond your fears, curiosity will force you to ask insightful questions, optimism will keep you motivated, gratitude will help you to appreciate what you now have, and creativity will allow you to solve those difficult unexpected problems that life will throw your way.

 In preparation for unexpected change, ask yourself:

 How could my life change in the future?

 How could my life change for the better?